 You know the old adage, the devil is in the details.

-You need to present a united front to students and parents.
-Again, remember that you are a team.
+You need to present a united front to students and parents – you’re a team.
 If possible, answer emails together, read each other’s parent-teacher communications, and try to arrange for phone calls to be conference calls so that both teachers can be involved.
-Keep each other informed and up-to-date on issues is vital.
+Keeping each other informed and up-to-date on issues is vital.

 Don’t ever find yourself saying things like, “Well, you know Mrs. Jones is really strict.
 I wouldn’t do it that way.”
-Make only positive comments to parents and students about other teachers.
+Instead, make only positive comments to parents and students about other teachers.
 Build each other up, don’t tear each other down!

-Be honest and talk about what parts of teaching you especially enjoy doing, and what you aren’t your favorites.
+Decide on your roles.
 For example, who will handle the opening lesson, bellwork/ bellringers/morning work/whatever you call your “start of class” work?
-Someone has to be the lead teacher during that time, while the other teacher handles the administrative end (who is absent?
-Why is Susie crying?
-Why did Freddie arrive late?)
+Someone can be the lead teacher during that time while the other teacher handles daily tasks (who is absent?
+Why is Tanesha crying?
+Why did Susie arrive late?).

-If you already know that a certain task is a weak area for you, maybe the other teacher can take the lead in that area.
-If your co-teacher isn’t feeling well, or had an argument with her daughter before school, offer to take a bigger role of the lesson that day.
+If you already know that a particular task is a weak area for you, maybe your co-teacher can take the lead in that area.
+If your co-teacher isn’t feeling well or has had an argument with her daughter before school, offer to take a bigger role in the lesson that day.
 You know the saying, “You scratch my back, and I’ll scratch yours.”
-It definitely holds true with co-teaching!
+It holds true with co-teaching.

 So you totally messed up the lesson.
 You dropped the test tube on the floor.
-Susie catches you slipping a handful of M&Ms into your mouth.
-A student announces LOUDLY that your breath stinks – Um, yeah… these things happen.
+Latoya catches you slipping a handful of M&Ms into your mouth.
+A student announces LOUDLY that your breath stinks.
+Um, yeah… these things happen.
 Laugh!
 Don’t take yourself so seriously!
 It happens to ALL of us!

 Be the positive person who brings out the best in others – students and teachers!

-*Personal note: I’ve been a co-teacher for many of my 20+ years of teaching.
-I have been blessed to have wonderful co-teachers.
+*Personal note: I’ve been a co-teacher for many, many years of teaching.
+I’ve been truly blessed to have wonderful co-teachers.
 Everyone is different and brings their own unique blend to the classroom.
-These different blends have brought me tons of inspiration and ideas, but best of all – they have made me a much better teacher!
+These different blends have brought me tons of inspiration and ideas, but best of all – they’ve made me a much better teacher.